-Whether it is a forehand or backhand serve or a spin serve, both a long ball or a short ball must be combined.
+Whether it is a forehand or backhand serve or a spin service, both a long ball and a short ball must be combined.

 How to serve short in table tennis

 A short serve is a kind of service designed to bounce twice on the far side of the opponent’s table.
-You need to be able to serve short because there are occasions in a game where it will be handy.
+You need to serve short because there are occasions in a game where it will be handy.